 Betty Jo Donahue, Financial Records

 Betty Jo’s primary responsibilities are to maintain all Financial Records.
-This includes accounts payable, payroll, bank statements and reconciliation of our general offerings, memorials, special collections, credit card donations, ACH banking transactions and any other money contributed to the church.
+This includes accounts payable, payroll, bank statements and reconciliation of our general offerings, memorials, special collections, and any other money contributed to the church.
+If you have any questions regarding Faith Direct please contact her.
 She also prepares the financial report for the bulletin and yearend statements for parishioners.
 Betty Jo handles registration of new parishioners, the parish directory, and all updates of addresses and phone numbers on the Parish Database.
-She is also the contact person for families that send their children to Catholic Schools, financial records for Children’s Day Out and the parish liaison for Mobile Meals.
+She is also the contact person for families that send their children to Catholic Schools and financial records for Children’s Day Out .

 Michaele Sorise, Bulletin, Facilities, Schedule

-I have worked at Epiphany since 1989 (9 years as a teacher in Children’s Day Out, then 17 years in this position)
+I have worked at Epiphany since 1989 (9 years as a teacher in Children’s Day Out, then 22 years as Bulletin, Facilities, Schedule for Epiphany)

 My job is different every day depending on what is happening at Epiphany.